 As you develop your pay-per-click advertising strategy, it's critical to keep in mind that your entire campaign revolves around keywords.
 In fact, keywords are more important for PPC marketing than virtually any other type of inbound marketing, including organic SEO.

 Look for PPC keywords that land in the "sweet spot" between high relevancy and a low cost-per-click, which is the price you pay every time a prospect clicks on your ad.
 Cost-per-click varies by industry and search term; extremely crowded niches and popular keywords may cost many times more than less-popular niches and keywords.

 Meanwhile, keyword relevancy relates to how your website or linked-to property performs for specific search terms.
 Target terms that rank as high as possible within the constraints of your budget.
 Don't neglect long-tail keywords.
 For instance, the long-tail version of the short-tail "green widgets" might be "where to find green widgets in Miami."

-Pay-per-click ads typically appear on the top or sides of the search engine results pages for the applicable organic keyword search.
-Where your ad appears will make a difference in how it looks to the person searching.
+Pay-per-click ads appear on the top of the search engine results pages and sometimes at the bottom of the page for the applicable organic keyword search.

 3. Compelling, Catchy Copy Matters

 As the old saying goes, "brevity is the soul of wit."
 Nowhere is this more important to remember than in the world of PPC ad strategy.
 Whereas your company's website or blog can easily support long form content that impresses with its eloquence and meanders around a bit before getting to the point, pay-per-click ads are extremely space-limited.